RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - MISCELLANEOUS:

-- Appointment of an individual to a designated trusted role
+- Record of an individual being added or removed from a trusted role, and who added or removed them from the role

 | Practice Note: If multiparty control is implemented via team separation, these records must include team appointment specifics. |
 |---------------------------------------------------------------------------------------------------------------------------------|